Note: If the video does not load, please update to the latest version of your browser.

 Committees were formed, citizens sent checks, the business community became involved for the first time, and an anonymous donor hinted at an astounding gift of $4 million.
 The Atlanta Arts Alliance was formed.
 The then-anonymous donor, the Woodruff Foundation, established by Atlanta-based Coca-Cola magnate Robert W. Woodruff, came through and the grand idea went forward.

 Since its inception, the Woodruff Arts Center has grown into the most dynamic center for the visual and performing arts in the South and is among the top such centers in the nation.
-Today the Woodruff Arts Center includes the Alliance Theatre, Atlanta Symphony Orchestra, High Museum of Art and our education focused partner Young Audiences.
+Today the Woodruff Arts Center includes the Alliance Theatre, Atlanta Symphony Orchestra, High Museum of Art and our education focused partner Arts for Learning.